 Online Demo Submission Results

 I had my money on the shorter demos because I’ve had a lot of success with them.
-It’s also something I picked up as an intern → I was guy in charge of trashing demos based on a pretty crude formula.
+It’s also something I picked up as an intern → I was the guy in charge of trashing demos based on a pretty crude formula.

 Short Snippets – 23 accepted 7 rejected 76%